rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 This will result in a non-compressed backup named `backups/TIMESTAMP_db.sqlite3` being uploaded every 5 minutes. `TIMESTAMP` will be in the form `YYYYMMDDHHMMSS`, UTC timezone.

 ## Restoring from SQLite
-rqlite supports initializing a node directly from a SQLite data.
+rqlite supports initializing a node directly from SQLite data.
 This is useful for loading a system with existing SQLite data or restoring from a [node backup](/docs/guides/backup/).
-There are two different ways to initialize rqlite with pre-existing SQLite data: **Booting** and **Loading**.
+There are two different ways to initialize rqlite: **Booting** and **Loading**.
 Each has its own advantages.

 ### Booting with a SQLite Database
 _Booting_ is a specialized process that enables rapid initialization of a node from a SQLite database image.
 This method is designed for **high-efficiency data loading, particularly suited for disaster recovery or initializing a large database quickly** though you can use it with any size of database.
 The only limiting factor is how fast your disks are, and loading multi-GB SQLite files is possible via _Booting_.

 There is an important limitation however: _Booting_  is designed **exclusively for single-node setups**.
 After a successful _boot_ however, the node is ready for normal operation and can be scaled to a multi-node cluster as needed.
-Just [join new nodes](/docs/clustering/) to the booted node.
+Just [join new nodes](/docs/clustering/) to the booted node (or increase the [replica count](/docs/guides/kubernetes/) if using Kubernetes).

 #### Example
 To boot a standalone rqlite node listening on localhost use the `/boot` endpoint, as shown by the example below.